 I am skilled and practiced at becoming inwardly silent.
 This internal stillness opens a space for me to tune in with a pet (through a photo).
 I then begins a two way conversation and receive your pet’s thoughts, feelings, words and mental images.
 In reading the energy of their reply, I interpret and translate the information by relaying it to you out loud.

 What if I'm Skeptical That Animals Talk?

 If you are new to animal communication, it’s okay to be curious in wondering if animals have the ability to think!
-It’s ALSO okay to be curious if animals can communicate their thoughts telepathically! (which beings actually all do when they think, whether they consciously realize it or not!)
+It’s ALSO okay to be curious if animals can communicate their thoughts telepathically!

 What matters is if you are open to the possibility to this work.
 Here’s why: Telepathy is an energy based language, like all intuitive work is.
 It is based on the high vibrational energies of openness, honesty and truth.
 The more oppeness and willingness that a client, animal and communicator all bring to the session– the stronger and clearer the communication channel tends to be for all involved— because all 3 involved are bringing forth the same (higher vibrational) energy.

 When a client brings brings little more than a “prove it to me” attitude to the call, this energy can sometimes contradict the energy of openess that the animal and communicator naturally bring in.

 My advice?
 Get honest with yourself on if you are open to the possibility that animals have the ability to think.
 Then get honest on if you’re willing to believe their are ways beyond physical speech that can allow our animal friends to communicate with us.
 If you intuitively feel open to both ideas, you’re ready to approach an animal communication session!

 Will I Recognize My Pet During the Session?